Moremar/IT_tutorials/CyberSecurity/Security/Linux.md

 There are multiple implementations of cron, that have slightly different features (vixie-cron, anacron, cronie...).

-The `crond` daemon process in in charge of running the scheduled processes.
+The `crond` daemon process is in charge of running the scheduled processes.
 It reads the scheduled tasks from **crontab files** :
 - `/var/spool/cron/crontabs` for user-level tasks, should be edited with the `crontab` command
 - `/etc/crontab` for system-wide tasks (owned by root)